Point What You Mean: Visually Grounded Instruction Policy: METHOD

+where $l_t$ expresses only high-level intent (e.g., \textit{pick up}, \textit{place}), while all target-specific spatial information is encoded in $\tilde{I}_{g,0}$.

 We explore multiple grounding formats, including bounding boxes, masks, and textual coordinates.
 We use a bounding-box overlay as the default visual prompt in our implementation.
-Other formats remain compatible and can be used zero-shot at inference.
+Other formats remain compatible and can be used zero-shot at inference, and we provide detailed prompt formulations and usage examples in the appendix.

 The bounding box on $\tilde{I}_{g,0}$ fully determines the target, without any linguistic cues about its identity or spatial relation.
-Although we instantiate visual grounding as bounding boxes in our experiments, the interface is agnostic to the specific marker shape and can also support other lightweight visual cues such as circles or clicks see Appendix for examples and detailed analysis.
+Although we instantiate visual grounding as bounding boxes in our experiments, the interface is agnostic to the specific marker shape and can also support other lightweight visual cues such as circles or clicks.

 Conditioned on this instruction format, the policy at any time step $t$ predicts the next action as

 where $\mathbf{I}_t$ denotes the current multi-view observations.
 This plug-and-play extension directly associates textual intent with pixel-level evidence, enabling the model to uniquely identify the referred target without modifying the underlying VLA backbone.